Image courtesy of Kevin Margo | www.constructfilm.com

 BOXX, along with our partners at Chaos Group and NVIDIA, are sponsoring the production of Kevin Margo’s short film CONSTRUCT.
 Based the quality of Kevin’s teaser clip, the film is already turning some heads, but the new technologies applied to the making of this film are going to turn even more.

-Kevin was able to take advantage of a 3DBOXX 4920 XTREME GPU edition workstation equipped with an NVIDIA K6000 and Tesla K40 GPUs.
-Capable of supporting up to four dual slot cards, BOXX GPU edition workstations are ideal for GPU centric workflows where CPU compute isn’t as critical.
+Kevin was able to take advantage of a BOXX GPU dense workstation Capable of supporting up to four dual slot cards, BOXX GPU edition workstations are ideal for GPU centric workflows where CPU compute isn’t as critical.
 Whether you want to use a robust Tesla K40, a high end Quadro like the K6000, or the popular GTX Titan, 3DBOXX GPU edition workstations can accommodate the right GPUs for your workflow and budget.

 In addition to final frame rendering, Kevin was also able to implement new R&D software from Chaos Group — V-Ray RT for Autodesk Motion Builder.
 For character animators, directors, DPs, and the like, this technology is significantly more exciting than GPU final frame rendering.